rayguna/helper-methods-part-3/README.md

 ```

 Note:
-- by functionalizing the movie params, it can be called by multiple functions.
+- by functionalizing the movie params, it can be called by multiple other functions.
 It is a refactoring strategy.
 - you are placing the def movie params at the aend and precede it with the keyword private, so it is only accessible only by the class internally.
 (23 min)

+### C. Refactor html templates

+#### C1. separate html templates into separate files

 14. (24.35 min) new.html.erb - partial view templates.

-partial view templates can be disringuished from full view templates by its name:
+partial view templates can be distinguished from full view templates by its name:

 ```
 app/views/zebra/_giragge.html.erb.